-Nelson tells the story of when he and Vince were stranded on a island, a traffic island in the middle of a duel carriage way.
+Nelson tells the story of when he and Vince were stranded on an island, a traffic island in the middle of a duel carriageway.
 Vince tries to cook him.
 Nelson manages to talk him out of it.
 Nelson then stops his story, after remembering he and Vince had sex.
 This section is genuinely funny, with Nelson quoting “what happens on the Island, stays on the Island”.

 Eventually, the truth about Vince comes out, which leads to a brilliant musical number called, Vince Is A Massive C***.
 After the song, the bride tells Vince that she loves him and says, “Kiss me you c***”.
 Vince kills her and is now widowed.

 This was a great episode, let down only by the Kali flashback.
 Kali had a period in her life, where she thought she was Will Smith, this consisted of her just saying the titles to Will Smith movies.
 Frankly, it felt beneath Mongrels the joke suited a canned laugher sitcom.

 Mongrels has truly hit the ground running, I await the announcement of the inevitable third series.